 Ordinary health insurance, including Medicare and Medicaid, generally require a copay at the time of service.
 These copays can be very large, particularly if you are being seen by a specialist.

 In addition, most health insurance policies also require you to satisfy an annual deductible before covering your medical bills.
 These annual deductibles can be expensive, ranging anywhere from $1,000 to as much as $10,000 per year.

 Furthermore, if you use your personal health insurance to cover accident-related expenses, and then receive an insurance settlement in compensation for your injuries, your health insurance company is entitled to demand reimbursement of everything they paid to cover your bills.

 However, the law treats med pay coverage differently.
-You do not have to satisfy any annual deductible before med pay coverage is available.
+You do not have to satisfy an annual deductible before med pay coverage is available.
 Med pay coverage can also be used to pay your annual deductibles.

 Most importantly, when you settle your case, you do not have to reimburse the insurance company for anything that was covered by med pay benefits.

-Med pay benefits are are a wise investment that can bring you peace of mind in the long-term, and you should contact your insurance agent about this type of coverage.
+Med pay benefits are a wise investment that can bring you peace of mind in the long-term, and you should contact your insurance agent about this type of coverage.
 If you have more questions, it would be a good idea to contact our experienced personal injury lawyers at The Contiguglia Law Firm who understand insurance liability and can help advise you in the case of an accident.

 Don’t wait until you are faced with a lawsuit to find a trusted personal injury lawyer.
-Reach out to lawyer at the Contiguglia Law Firm.
+Reach out to a lawyer at the Contiguglia Law Firm.
 Call us today for a free consultation.